bloxstreet/support/guides/training-guide.md

 * To host a training, you must claim a session one day before the day you want to host.
 You do not need to be in the game until :30.
 Trainers (Store Managers and HRs) should not join until :40.
 When in-game, make sure to use the GUI to set yourself as the Host.
     - **If you go into the training game and claim Host powers, and you are _not_ the scheduled host, you will receive consequences.**
 * Trainers will answer any inquiries from LRs once teleportation has been completed.
 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
-Low Ranks should be seated/standing near the large monitors.
+Low Ranks should enter the building and stand on the red lines.
 * Hosts are required to select a trusted HR to announce training at the store.
 * Trainers should not rush through the script.
 Allow your Trainees to have time to read the information you’re providing them.
 * The limit is five excess trainers.
 Do not cause arguments.